Eric Kevin Bruntlett

 Despite spending most of his big league career as a utility player, Eric Bruntlett was one of the stars of the 2008 World Series and later accomplished a defensive feat that had only been done once before in major league history.

-Following two more seasons with the Astros, Bruntlett was traded to the Philadelphia Phillies along with Brad Lidge after the 2007 campaign.
+Following two more seasons with the Astros, Bruntlett was traded to the Philadelphia Phillies, along with Brad Lidge, after the 2007 campaign.
 In his first year in Philly, he set career bests with 120 games played, 212 at bats, 37 runs scored, 46 hits, and 15 RBI.
 That October, he was one of the unexpected heroes of the club's World Series victory over the Tampa Bay Rays.
-He popped out as a pinch hitter in a key juncture in Game 1, but the Phillies won anyway.
-In Game 2, he hit a pinch home run against David Price in a loss.
-Then in Game 3, he led off the ninth inning by being hit by a pitch from Grant Balfour and came around to score the winning run.
+In Game 2, he hit a pinch home run against David Price.
+Then, in Game 3, he led off the ninth inning by being hit by a pitch from Grant Balfour and came around to score the winning run.
 In Game 5, he pinch ran for Pat Burrell at second base with the score tied in the seventh inning; he moved to third on Shane Victorino's ground ball and scored the winning run on Pedro Feliz's single.
-All of these heroics were accomplished without starting a single game.
+All of these feats were achieved without starting a single game.